RylandWang/AmpHacks2019/README.md

 # AMPHACKS2019

-Developed an algorithm for detecting vehicle stops by extrapolating realtime acceleration patterns using mobile device's accelerometer, to be used as a core component in creating a mobile application that allows user to be notified of their subway stop (so they can fall sleep in peace).
+Algorithm for detecting vehicle stops by extrapolating realtime acceleration patterns using mobile device's accelerometer, to be used as a core component in creating a mobile application that allows user to be notified of their subway stop (so they can fall sleep in peace).